Since the new MATRIX: RESURRECTIONS movie is in cinemas now...

 thing.
 That was in the script, but kind of as a side story.
 He's afraid that Trinity might get

 hurt because he's the chosen one.
-That's a great idea - look at how well it works in
+That's a great idea - look at how well it works in the first

-SPIDER-MAN.
+SPIDER-MAN (2002).
 Peter Parker really has to deal with his powers hurting everyone around

 him for the entire movie - that's his character arc.
 The whole movie is leading up to the